simonxcao/bots/docs/final.md

 ## Project Summary
+Cuphead is a run-and-gun platformer known for its intense boss battles and stunning hand-drawn animation.
+Players take control of Cuphead in order to defeat many enemies, utilizing precise movement and fast-paced combat.
+The game’s challenge is amplified by intricate platforming and an overwhelming barrage of projectiles, demanding high precision and skill, even from a human player.
+With its iconic cartoon art style, Cuphead is instantly recognizable and visually captivating, which we thought would make it well-suited for an object detection model.
+From the start, we knew we wanted to take on a challenging video game, and Cuphead was the ideal choice.

-Cuphead is a run and gun platformer game known for its challenging boss battles and hand-drawn animation.
-Players control Cuphead and use various abilities to fight enemies.
-Our project focuses on developing an AI agent capable of defeating a Cuphead boss using deep reinforcement learning.
+Our project focuses on developing and efficiently training an AI agent capable of defeating a Cuphead boss(The Root Pack) using deep reinforcement learning.
 Our method utilizes a two-stage machine learning approach: first, a computer vision component using YOLO (You Only Look Once) for real-time object detection and game state understanding, which is then followed by a deep Q-learning network (DQN) for action decision making.
 We would have to manually start the game and load up the level, but the agent would take over from there.
 The agent processes raw gameplay images to identify critical elements such as the player character, boss, projectiles, and health indicators, then uses this information to make optimal decisions for movement and dodging.
-Currently, our agent has demonstrated significant progress, reaching the third phase of the boss fight after 3500 training runs, showing promising potential for achieving complete victory with further optimization.
+After 3,650 training runs, our agent successfully defeated the boss with 2 HP remaining.

 ## Approach
 Our solution combines state-of-the-art computer vision with reinforcement learning, implemented through a dual-stage pipeline:

 ### Stage 1: Computer Vision (State Recognition)
 We utilize the YOLO (You Only Look Once) object detection model for real-time game state understanding.
+We decided on YOLO because it prioritizes speed, which is critical for keeping up with Cuphead's fast-paced gameplay.
 The model processes game frames to detect and classify.
-We also had to label the data manually in order to train the YOLO recognition model such as labeling the character, bosses, projectiles, and health indicators:
+We also labeled the data manually in order to train the YOLO recognition model such as labeling the character, bosses, projectiles, and health indicators:
 - Player character position
 - Boss position and state
 - Projectiles and hazards